knieriem/gomodsrv/README.md

 	service-addr	:7070

-An alternative configuration file may be specified using option `-c`.
+An alternative configuration file may be specified by overriding `GOMODSRVINI`.

 Similar to the `go` cmd,
 _gomodsrv_ keeps environment variables in a file located under `os.UserConfigDir() + "github.com-knieriem-gomodsrv/env"`.